OpenID Connect (OIDC) and OAuth2 client and filters

 quarkus.oidc-client.credentials.jwt.source=bearer

-Next, the JWT bearer token must be provided as a client_assertion parameter to the OIDC client.
+Next, provide the JWT bearer token as a client_assertion parameter to the OIDC client.

-You can use OidcClient methods for acquiring or refreshing tokens which accept additional grant parameters, for example, oidcClient.getTokens(Map.of("client_assertion", "ey…")).
+Your other option is to use OidcClient methods for acquiring or refreshing tokens that accept additional grant parameters, for example, oidcClient.getTokens(Map.of("client_assertion", "ey…")).

-If you work work with the OIDC client filters then you must register a custom filter which will provide this assertion.
+If you use the OIDC client filters, you must register a custom filter that provides this assertion.

 Here is an example of the Quarkus REST (formerly RESTEasy Reactive) custom filter: